Claudiu Keșerü

-Claudiu Andrei Keșerü ([klaˈudju anˈdrej keˈʃery]; born 2 December 1986) is a Romanian professional footballer who plays mainly as a striker for Liga I club UTA Arad.
+Claudiu Andrei Keșerü ([klaˈudju anˈdrej keˈʃery]; born 2 December 1986) is a Romanian former professional footballer who played as a striker.
+He is currently serving as sporting director at Liga II club Bihor Oradea.

-After starting out at hometown side FC Oradea, he soon moved to Nantes in 2003.
-Over the course of nearly eleven years in France, Keșerü represented five teams and amassed Ligue 1 and Ligue 2 totals of 240 appearances and 67 goals.
-In 2014, he returned to his native country by signing a contract with defending champions FCSB.
-Keșerü also had a brief spell with Al-Gharafa in Qatar, before moving to Ludogorets Razgrad in the summer of 2015, where he netted more than 110 times in the Bulgarian First League.
-He became the foreign player with the most goals in the latter competition, and is also the only foreigner to become season top scorer more than once.
+After starting out at his hometown side Bihor Oradea, Keșerü soon moved to Nantes in 2003.
+Over the course of nearly eleven years in France, he represented five clubs and amassed Ligue 1 and Ligue 2 totals of 240 appearances and 67 goals.
+In 2014, he returned to his native country by signing a contract with defending champions Steaua București.

+Keșerü also had a brief spell with Al-Gharafa in Qatar, before moving to Ludogorets Razgrad in the summer of 2015.
+He netted more than 110 times in the Bulgarian First League and became the foreign player with the most goals in the competition.
+Keșerü is also the only foreigner to become season top scorer in Bulgaria on more than one occasion.
+In 2021, he returned to Steaua București—now renamed FCSB.

 Keșerü made his first senior international appearance for Romania in October 2013, in a 4–0 defeat of Andorra.
-He has since earned over 40 caps and was included in the squad that participated at the UEFA Euro 2016.
+He earned over 40 caps for the nation and was part of the squad that participated in UEFA Euro 2016.